jankaszel/hyperwell-thesis/outline.md

 ## 2. Related Work

 ### 2.1.
 Infrastructure in the Digital Humanities
-Recogito, IIIF, …
+Enumerate various tools and platforms that build the foundational infrastructure in major parts of DH research.
+Then focus in platforms that allow for annotation, and embrace the distinction of institutional and personal data — Recogito, IIIF, etc.

 ### 2.2.
-Hypertext Systems
+Hypertext and Hypermedia Systems
-Xanadu

-### 2.2,5 Linked Data
+Hypertext as foundation of today’s web.
+Which are Xanadu’s basic principles?
+How does annotation relate?
+Introduce it as theoretical layer for distributed annotation and the distinction introduced in 2.1.

 ### 2.3.
-Collaboration Software (Similar to Kleppmann, 2019)
-Google Docs.
-Trello?
+Linked Data and Semantic Web
+Web Annotation Data Model and Protocol, JSON-LD, and their prospects.

 ### 2.4.
 Peer-to-Peer Technologies
 Survey of state-of-the-art P2P software and systems.
+Basically a short outlook to chapter 4.
 Distinguish between multiple categories:
 * Fundamental P2P systems like IPFS and Dat (hypercore, libp2p, …)
-*
-* IPFS, Dat
-	* uv.pub
-	* IIIF with IPFS, from Samuel Klein & at Vatican
+* Related to DH research and publishing: uv.pub, IIIF with IPFS (from Samuel Klein et al. at Vatican)
-	* hypercore
-	* Hyperswarm
-	* Automerge (Kleppmann et al.)
+* CRDTs like Automerge (Kleppmann, 2017)
-	* Wong et al. (Approximate Matching with Cubit)
+* Hypertext-related P2P software (Wong, 2018)

 ## 3. Preliminary Survey
 In a preliminary survey, I collaborated with Professor Chiara Palladino from Furman University.
 We aimed to find out how students use Recogito, a platform for geo-spatial annotation of resources like texts and images.

 ### 3.1.
 Survey Design
+Design of both sessions, questionnaires, measurements.

 ### 3.2.
 Results: Derived Hypotheses
 Present an analysis of the results that have been measured during the survey: both recorded data and questionnaire data.
 Formulate hypotheses from these that are validated in chapter 7.